yatesco/go-go-go/README.md

 This also introduces the possibility of being able to change a pending allocation, to cancel, or amend it.

 NOTE: a decision here is the management of the allocations.
-Should they be multiple submissions which are handled one by on, coallesced into one, etc. For simplicity I **assume** that there is only one set of allocations which, whilst pending, can be cancelled or replaced.
+Should they be multiple submissions which are handled one by on, coalesced into one, etc. For simplicity I **assume** that there is only one set of allocations which, whilst pending, can be cancelled or replaced.

 Without collaboration and discussion I will proceed on the assumption that it is a Saga, but this does add significant complexity and is a fundamental architectural decision so I would look for clarity ASAP.